cfillion/reapack-index/README.md

-    -l, --link LINK                  Add or remove a website link --donation-link LINK         Add or remove a donation link --ls-links                   Display the link list then exit --[no-]progress              Enable or disable progress information
+    -l, --link LINK                  Add or remove a website link --donation-link LINK         Add or remove a donation link --ls-links                   Display the link list then exit -A, --about=FILE                 Set the about content from a file --remove-about               Remove the about content from the index --dump-about                 Dump the raw about content in RTF and exit --[no-]progress              Enable or disable progress information
     -V, --[no-]verbose               Activate diagnosis messages
     -c, --[no-]commit                Select whether to commit the modified index